Ashton, Idaho: Moisture channel

 Ashton's climate is unique and distinct relative to most of the U.S. northern Intermountain West.
 Ashton's annual precipitation, at 20 in, is among the highest in southern Idaho and yet Ashton is not in the mountains.
 Further, the areas five miles (8 km) north or five miles (8 km) east of Ashton receive over 30 in of precipitation while St. Anthony, only 13 mi to the southwest, receives only 14 in.
 This unusually high precipitation in the Ashton area is due to the geography of southern Idaho and Yellowstone.
 The Snake River Plain, formed by the Yellowstone hotspot across southern Idaho, creates a moisture channel that extends from the Pacific Ocean to the Ashton and Yellowstone area.
 Average monthly precipitation in Ashton shows a transitional regime.
-Precipitation peaks first in December–January, reflecting influence from Pacific Ocean-originating storms during the winter season, and second in May, reflecting showers and thunderstorms that create a May or June rainfall peak that prevails in nearby Montana and Wyoming.
-Ashton has relatively drier summers, making this area near the easternmost extent of the typical Pacific Northwest annual precipitation pattern, with its dry summers.
+Precipitation peaks first in December–January, reflecting influence from Pacific Ocean-originating storms during the winter season, and second in May and June, reflecting showers and thunderstorms that create a May/June rainfall peak that prevails in nearby Montana and Wyoming.
+Ashton has relatively drier summers (July/August).
+This area marks the virtually easternmost extremity of the typical Pacific Northwest annual precipitation pattern, with its dry summers.
 According to the Köppen climate classification, Ashton has a dry-summer humid continental climate (Köppen climate classification: Dsb).